siissioe123/siissioe123/README.md

 # About Me

-Hey there! 👋 I'm @siissioe123, a student deeply immersed in the world of computer science and engineering.
+Hey there! 👋 I'mè @siissioe123](https://github.com/siissioe123), a student deeply immersed in the world of computer science and engineering.
 While navigating through my academic journey, I've explored a plethora of programming languages, including Python, C, C++, and JavaScript.
-However, my heart beats strongest for compiled languages, and I'm currently on a quest to master Rust.
+However, my heart beats strongest for compiled languages, and I'm currently learning Golang.

 ## My Goals